Mervin-James/deep-brain-ai-assistant/apps/offline-pipelines/README.md

 To simulate the course modules, we split the CLI commands and offline ML pipelines you must run per module so you know exactly where you are in the course.

-## Module 1: Build your Second Brain AI assistant
+## Module 1: Build your DeepBrain AI assistant

-No code to run for this module, as it lays down the overall architecture of the Second Brain AI assistant.
+No code to run for this module, as it lays down the overall architecture of the DeepBrain AI assistant.

-We recommend to read the [first lesson](https://decodingml.substack.com/p/build-your-second-brain-ai-assistant) to better understand the AI system architecture of the Second Brain AI assistant, where we teach best practices for building production ML systems using MLOps best practices.
+We recommend to read the [first lesson](https://decodingml.substack.com/p/build-your-second-brain-ai-assistant) to better understand the AI system architecture of the DeepBrain AI assistant, where we teach best practices for building production ML systems using MLOps best practices.

 ## Module 2: ETL pipeline